Skip to content

 5. Progress reports

-The Progress reports card gives you access to the progress reports configured by your school.
+The Progress reports card gives you access to the progress reports created by your school admin.

 Here you can see the list of reports you need to work on, grouped under Ongoing and Previous, along with their deadlines, associated grading periods, and grade levels.
 You can also access the Comment bank from the top-right, and filter reports by Grading period.